How to Teach Phonics Clearly

-How to Teach Phonics using Memory Techniques
+How to Teach Phonics – Learn How to Teach

-When a pupil has a thorough understanding themselves of phonic principles, they will know how to teach phonics to someone else.
-Why not immediately after teaching a new spelling of a sound, test the pupil’s grasp of the concept by suggesting that they teach it to the person sitting next to them.
+When a pupil has a thorough understanding of phonic principles, they will know how to teach phonics to someone else.
+Why not immediately after teaching a new spelling of a sound, test the pupil’s grasp of the concept by suggesting that they teach it to the person sitting next to them or to you.
 If they haven’t grasped the principle fully, they will be unsure of how to teach it.
 There is a tendency to listen more carefully to explanations if you know that you will need to explain it to others.
 Memory of the principle is also enhanced and a firmer grasp of phonic principles will be achieved.
 How to teach phonics will be a new skill that your pupils are acquiring.
 They in turn will be able to help others learn to read.